 SDK Overview

 Qpher provides official SDKs for three languages.
-Each SDK is a thin wrapper around the Qpher REST API — all cryptographic operations happen server-side inside Qpher's secure enclave.
+Each SDK is a thin wrapper around the Qpher REST API — the high-level encrypt / sign methods run cryptography server-side inside Qpher's secure enclave, while the encapsulate and key/wrap methods support client-side encryption, where your plaintext never leaves your environment.
 The SDKs handle authentication, serialization, retries, and error mapping so you can integrate post-quantum cryptography in minutes.

 Design Philosophy